Dwelling in the Fuchun Mountains: In popular culture

 In 2013's Chinese film Switch, the hero (Andy Lau) is tasked to recover the stolen painting.

 Dwelling in the Fuchun Mountains, a 2019 Chinese film by Guo Xiaogang, was named after the painting.

+The painting is also featured in the 2017 Chinese drama, Because of Meeting You.
+The show is centered around embroidery, and a scarf with the embroidered "Remaining Mountain" half of the painting plays an important role in the plot.